figaf/cpi-gradle-plugin/README.md

 the number from MANIFEST file.
 Default value: `false`.
 * `httpClientsFactory` - configuration for http requests.
 Its constructor has the following parameters: `useProxyForConnections`, `connectionRequestTimeout`, `connectTimeout`, `socketTimeout`.
 If not provided it will use the following default values: `false`, `300000`, `300000`, `300000`.
-* `doSeparateByTypes`* - if true then package folder should contain types folders with artifacts, if false then package folder should contain only artifacts.
+* `useSeparateFolderForEachArtifactType`* - if true then package folder should contain types folders with artifacts, if false then package folder should contain only artifacts.
 Default value: `false`.